Family Therapy Group of Weston Blog

 Read More Your Story Matters: How a Compassionate Evaluation Can Support Your Immigration Journey

 Written by: Magaly Gauntlett We understand that seeking a new life in a new country is a journey of immense courage.
-It' a path that can be filled with hope, but also with deep uncertainty and stress.
-You have navigated incredible challenges to get here, ...
+It' a path that can be filled with hope, ...

 Read More What is Parent-Child Interaction Therapy PCIT?

-Written by: Orianna Torres Parent-Child Interaction Therapy (PCIT) Parent-Child Interaction Therapy (PCIT) is an evidence-based therapeutic approach designed to improve the quality of the parent-child relationship and address behavioral issues in young children.
-This therapy is particularly effective for children aged 2 to 7 who ...
+Written by: Orianna Torres Parent-Child Interaction Therapy (PCIT) Parent-Child Interaction Therapy (PCIT) is an evidence-based therapeutic approach designed to improve the quality of the parent-child relationship and address behavioral issues ...

 Read More Helping Your Child Overcome a Fear of the Dark: A Parent’s Guide

-Written by: Pricilla Estep Helping Your Child Overcome a Fear of the Dark: A Parent’s Guide Many children experience a fear of the dark, a common phase in early development.
-While it can be challenging for both kids and parents, understanding the root causes ...
+Written by: Pricilla Estep Helping Your Child Overcome a Fear of the Dark: A Parent’s Guide Many children experience a fear of the dark, a common phase in early ...

 Read More Move Your Mind: How Fitness Fuels Mental Health